PanoPepino/mtheoretical/README.md

 **ABOUT THIS REPOSITORY**

 - This repository contains v1.0 of beanim (Beamer + Manim) libraries.
-It is an improved version, with more straightforward commands and a better folder and files organisation, with more optional parameters and the cleanest documentation I am able to achieve.
+It is an improved version of the old mtheoretical, with more straightforward commands and a better folder and files organisation, with more optional parameters and the cleanest documentation I am able to achieve.

 - These libraries are supposed to be used with [manim-slides](https://manim-slides.eertmans.be/latest/) and [manim](https://www.manim.community).

 - The main idea of this package is to offer a beamer-like experience.
 Are you tired of beamer stiffness?
 Experience its wonders when used with Manim and Manim Slides.

-- These files contains to different, but useful approaches:

-    - A small, yet practical set of tools:
+- These files contain a set of tools:
     - To extract equations and references from .tex and .bib files.
-        - Simple structures to organise your slides with Titles, bulleted lists, general equations, etc.
+    - To organise your slides with Titles, bulleted lists, general equations, etc in a similar fashion than beamer one.

-    - And then my personal libraries to generate animations to present my scientific research.
+    - My personal animations to generate slides to present my scientific research.

 You can find examples of the overall results [here](https://panopepino.github.io/web_page/main_page/slides.html).